oipwg/oip-js/README.md

 There is a browserified version of OIP-JS that can be compiled with `npm run browserify`.
 You can find a demo of how to use the Browserified version inside of the `/demo` folder in this repository.
 Please note that the compiled bundle provided in the repo may not be the most up to date version.
 When in doubt, be sure to compile it using the command above for the latest version.

 ### Modules
 Inside of OIP-JS there are currently 11 modules.
-Each of the four modules have specific tasks to try and seperate the logic out.
+Each of the 11 modules have specific tasks to try and seperate the logic out.
 They are seperated as follows:

 - Artifact: This contains helper functions for manipulating artifact JSON.
 - Comments: This allows the user to simply comment on Artifacts